How to file a Tennessee annual report

 Financial requirements

 No universal financial thresholds apply.
-All active entities, regardless of size must file annual reports.
+All active entities, regardless of size, must file annual reports.
 You don't need a certificate of good standing to file your annual report, but filing your annual report is required to maintain good standing status.

-Detailed filing walkthrough for Tennessee annual report
+Detailed filing walkthrough for the Tennessee annual report

 Filing your Tennessee annual report through the Tennessee portal (TNCaB System) takes under 10 minutes per entity when you follow these steps: